rohanmatta/Motion/README.md

 Brett Cunningham:
 ## Observer Pattern:
 Implementation:
 - The Observer Pattern is implemented to provide real-time updates for progress tracking.
-When progress data is updated, all registered observers are automatically notified.
+When progress data is updated, all of the observers are notified automatically.
 #### Classes/Interfaces Involved:
 - Observer (interface): Located in the Observer package; defines the update method.
 - Subject (interface): Located in the Observer package; defines methods to register, remove, and notify observers.